-It's common for employers to link up with an outside partner to support tasks like payroll, benefits administration and employee paperwork to save time and money.
+It's common for employers to link up with an outside partner to support tasks like payroll, benefits administration, and employee paperwork to save time and money.
 Of those who do, many choose to work with a PEO.
 But what does a PEO do, and how do PEOs work?
 This article will break down the jargon and explain what you need to know.

 What is co-employment?

-What can a PEO help me with?
+How can a PEO help my business?

 A co-employment relationship allows a PEO to legally take on specific employer responsibilities that other partnership models cannot.
-That means a PEO can provide a wider range of services than a typical consultant or vendor, including:
+That means a PEO can provide a broader range of services than a typical consultant or vendor, including:

 What are the benefits of partnering with a PEO?

-With a PEO, employers can attract and retain top talent by offering corporate-level benefits for an affordable price, including high-quality medical, dental, and vision coverage, Flexible Spending Account (FSA) plans, 401(k) plans, and life insurance.
+With a PEO, employers can attract and retain top talent by offering corporate-level benefits for an affordable price, including high-quality medical, dental, and vision coverage, flexible spending account (FSA) plans, 401(k) plans, and life insurance.